activematerials/Shockwave_continuum/README.md

 # ConrollersGPU-SW
-Solver for contiuum equations for active rollers for the shockwave phase
+Solver for continuum equations for active rollers for the shockwave phase

 **based on version 2.6 of the CUDA simulation for continuum roller systems** (c) Andreas Glatz